-Dr. Sarah Williams is passionate about her work in Nutrigenomics, Functional, and Homeopathic Medicine.
+Dr. Sarah Williams is passionate about her work in Nutrigenomics, Genomics, Functional, and Homeopathic Medicine.
 As a Chiropractor she knows the importance of nerve function in maintaining good health.
 Other important aspects of health are nutrition, eating habits, exercise, emotional health, and spirituality.
 Eighty percent of the health conditions we face today are from lifestyle choices.

 The genomic revolution has arrived.
 It is helping move the focus of clinical practice toward improving assessment, treatment, and prevention of complex and chronic disease through a deeper understanding of each individuals unique combination of genetics, environment and lifestyle.

 As a Functional Medicine practitioner, Dr. Williams' practice focuses on personalized healthcare to prevent and find the underlying causes of disease, not just symptoms.
 She believes the entire "patient story" needs to be heard and understood in order to truly help the patient.
 With the addition of nutrigenomics, and genomics to her practice there can be an even greater focus on targeted, individual patient care.